Europe (modern tattoo style); Aboriginal Australia (ancient tradition) · 2000s–present (Pointillism roots: 1886)

 Iconic dotwork works include: Seurat, A Sunday on La Grande Jatte (1886, Pointillist ancestor); Chaim Machlev's geometric bodysuits (2010s); Thomas Hooper's sacred geometry back pieces; Aboriginal Australian dot paintings (Western Desert Art Movement); The Flower of Life motif (most iconic dotwork design).

 Generate unique dotwork SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.